 For this reason, most beginners will start with flat pedals as they allow a feeling of safety.
 When riding at speed over rough terrain, it is possible for the foot to disconnect from the pedal and the pins on the pedal body can be a hazard in a crash.

-Which Type Pedal is Best?
+Which Type of MTB Pedal is Best?

 The answer is neither.
 While clipless will keep your feet in place, there are times when it helps to get your foot down fast.
 These times roughly equal the number of times that you will be saved by having your foot clipped in.